 When looking at Google Trends for the keyword “what is meditation”, we see that it has a stable search trend.
 People tend to search for that keyword at any point in time, independent of seasons or current events.
 This makes it a good candidate for an evergreen content piece.

 If we look at keyword variations from the same theme, we can see different trends.
-For example, if we wanted to target the keyword “meditation tips”, we could see it has a downward trend:
+For example, if we wanted to target the keyword “meditation tips”, we can see that it has a downward trend:

-From the outset it could look like a good evergreen content candidate, with a healthy search volume, but the trend tells us that the return we’ll get in organic traffic will only diminish with time, so it’s probably not worth the effort.
+From the outset, it might look like a solid evergreen content candidate with a healthy search volume, but the trend tells us that the return we’ll get in organic traffic will only diminish with time, so it’s probably not worth the effort.

 Consider this instead:

 The keyword “mindfulness for kids” not only has a search pattern that is free from seasonal influence, but it has an upward trend which tells us that getting a content piece in the top search results will generate more and more traffic each year.